note

 Final Tips

-Don’t be alarmed if you see old leaves die.
-That’s totally normal.
-Plants often shed older leaves and push out new ones.
+Don’t be alarmed if you see the old leaves die.
+That’s totally normal plants often shed older leaves and push out new ones.

 Conclusion